Marcelofilho07/AutoBattle2/README.md

 	int currentTurn;
 	int numberOfPossibleTiles;
 ```
 There is no need for this huge space between "Grid" and "*".
-Also when we get further in this document we'll see that we're no longer using a Grind class.
+Also when we get further in this document we'll see that we're no longer using a Grid class.

 This "Types::Gridbox" definition seens very weird so we're changing it in the future.

-A list<Character> is good option for a container to hold AllPlayer, but there is no need to a be pointer to a List.
+A list<Character> is good option for a container to hold AllPlayers, but there is no need to a be pointer to a List.
 We're changing this and using a forward list since there is no need to use a double-linked list.

 A shared_ptr to hold our players data can be good since we might share them with other classes, but we should't have a pointer to a shared_ptr like for the EnemyCharacter and we're also making other changes to this.